mpio-be/wadeR/README.md

 wadeR
 ------------
-Utqiaġvik (Barrow) field work organizer: mapping related files.
+Field sites data.
+This is a data package, mainly mapping related files.

 Package installation
 ------------